CDCgov/polkapox/docs/usage.md

 ### Single-end vs. Paired-end reads

 The pipeline assumes paired-end reads by default.
-You should specify  `--paired False` for single-end reads when you run the pipeline.
+You should specify  `--paired False` for single-end reads when you run the pipeline with a directory path as input (`--indir`).
 If you're providing a samplesheet, the pipeline will automatically detect paired-end vs. single-end reads based on the samplesheet, as described above.

 ## Entrypoint/Subworkflow options
-This workflow contains several entrypoints that allow you as the user to specify which components of the workflow you would like to run.
-You must select one entrypoint using the `--workflow` parameter.
+This workflow contains several subworkflows that allow you as the user to specify which components of the workflow you would like to run.
+You must select one subworkflow using the `--workflow` parameter.
 Options include `full`, `filter_reads`, `ref_based`, and `denovo`.
 Read filtering is always run, but can optionally be run alone.

 ## Kraken2 DB options
 The default kraken2 database was assembled from 15 Orthopox viruses including Monkeypox virus Clade II (MA001_USA_002), Monkeypox virus Clade I (NC_003310), Variola major (NC_001611), Variola minor (DQ441419), Borealpox (MN240300), Camelpox (NC_003391), Cowpox (NC_003663), Ectromelia (NC_004105), Vaccinia (NC_006998), Taterapox (NC_008291), Racoonpox (NC027213), Volepox (NC_031033), Skunkpox (NC_031038), Akhmeta (NC_055230), Horsepox (NC_066642), and the human genome build GRCh38 (GCF_000001405.40).
 We also include the path to smaller database with only Monkeypox virus Clade II (MA001_USA_002), and human genome build GRCh38 (GCF_000001405.40) which works quite well on Monkeypox virus Clade II samples.